 Kathleen Collins/The Daily Meal

-For many, the holiday season is not complete without a big slice of homemade pumpkin pie, topped with a generous dollop of whipped cream.
-With crumbly pastry and a delicately spiced pumpkin custard filling, what’s not to love?
-There are so many great pumpkin pie recipes and variations, but for some savvy shoppers, homemade pumpkin pie is no longer on the docket.
+For many, the holiday season is not complete without a big slice of pumpkin pie topped with a generous dollop of whipped cream.
+Although there are so many great pumpkin pie recipes, some savvy shoppers prefer Costco’s version instead.

-Each pie weighs a whopping 58 oz, which is more than 3.5 pounds and is a full foot in diameter, meaning one pie goes a long way.
+Each pie weighs a whopping 58 ounces — which is more than 3.5 pounds — and is a full foot in diameter.

-The seeds that are removed from the thousands of tons of pumpkins that are harvested each year are apparently sold to a company that makes bird food.
+The seeds that are removed from the thousands of tons of pumpkins that are harvested each year are sold to a company that makes bird food.
 If you have some lying around at home after gutting your own pumpkin, don’t throw them away.
 Make these sweet and smoky pumpkin seeds.

-If you’ve ever made your own pumpkin puree you probably only cooked it once before using it in a recipe.
-The pumpkins that go into the Costco pumpkin pies are actually cooked twice, once when they are in chunks, before being pureed and then again, once they have been canned.
-They are cooked for an additional five and a half hours and are then cooled, labeled and shipped to different Costco warehouses.
+If you’ve ever made your own pumpkin puree, you probably cooked it only once before using it in a recipe.
+The pumpkins that go into the Costco pumpkin pies are actually cooked twice, once when they are in chunks to evaporate water content before being pureed, and then again once they have been canned.
+After that, they’re cooled, labeled and shipped to different Costco warehouses.

-The uncooked pie shells are filled by hand using a scale to ensure they weigh the perfect amount before being baked.
-Apparently an experienced baker can fill as many as 48 pie shells in just seven minutes.
+The uncooked pie shells are filled by hand using a scale to ensure they weigh the perfect amount — 3.8 pounds — before being baked.
+Apparently, an experienced baker can fill as many as 48 pie shells in just seven minutes.
 We don’t know the official world record, but that sounds like a lot.

-The pies have been around for over 30 years, and judging by their popularity they aren’t going anywhere any time soon, unlike these vintage recipes no one makes anymore — but should.
+The pies have been around for more than 30 years, and judging by their popularity, they aren’t going anywhere any time soon, unlike these vintage recipes no one makes anymore — but should.

-According to the Costco Connection, the recipe comes directly from the personal recipe collection of Sue McConnaha — the vice president of Costco’s bakery operations.
+The now-famous recipe comes directly from the personal collection of Sue McConnaha — the vice president of Costco’s bakery operations.

 Buying pies at Costco is certainly a seasonal affair.
-The pumpkin pies go on sale as early as August in some stores and can be purchased throughout the holidays.
-But for Costco employees, pie season never stops!
-As soon as the pies stop being sold, the team behind the pies begins making projections for the upcoming year and reaching out to farmers so they know how many pumpkins to plant.
+Harvest begins in mid-August and lasts through early November, with pies landing in stores from September through December.
+But for employees, pie season never stops.
+After Christmas and New Year’s, Costco’s bakery buying team begins making projections for the upcoming year and reaching out to farmers so they know how many pumpkins to plant.

-They sell more than 5 million pies each year and have been known to sell almost 2 million in the days leading up the Thanksgiving, which might come as no surprise since so many fans of this pie probably consider it to be deserving of a place on the ultimate list of all the best pies ever.
+In 2019, Costco sold 6.1 million pumpkin pies, including 2.1 million in the three days leading up to Thanksgiving.
+This may come as no surprise since so many fans consider it deserving of a place on the ultimate list of the best pies ever.